 The phytotherapeutic properties and usage of the different willow species are usually similar, though some are only used for wickerwork or as ornamental plants in parks and gardens.

-A decoction of willow tree bark is an excellent antirheumatic substance because of its content in salicin, a chemical precursor of aspirin.
+A decoction of willow tree bark is an excellent antirheumatic substance because it contains salicin, a chemical precursor of aspirin.
 It can be taken orally and applied as compresses on the affected joints to enhance its effects.

 Infusion: Steep for five to fifteen minutes and take one cup daily.
-Decoction (bark): Simmer for five to fifteen minutes and take one cup during the day.
+Decoction (bark): Simmer for five to fifteen minutes and take one cup daily.
 Tincture: Take fifteen to sixty drops as required.
 Fluid Extract: Take ¼ to one teaspoon as needed.
-Powder: Take six to ten #0 capsules (30 to 50 grains) as required.
+Powder: Take six to ten #0 capsules (30 to 50 grains) as needed.

 REFERENCES